Landlord Software & Technology

 Which HMO management software is right for you

-For self-managing landlords with between one and ten rooms across one to five HMO properties, August provides the strongest combination of room-level rent tracking, HMO compliance prompts, licensing reminders, and open banking integration in a platform designed specifically for the self-managing market.
-The free tier covers up to two properties, making it accessible for landlords testing whether dedicated software improves their workflow before committing to a paid plan.
+For self-managing landlords with between one and ten rooms across one to five HMO properties, August provides the strongest combination of room-level rent tracking, HMO compliance prompts, licensing reminders and open banking integration in a platform designed for the self-managing market, and the free tier covers up to two properties so you can test whether dedicated software improves your workflow before committing.
+For larger professional portfolios with maintenance teams, contractor workflows and multi-user requirements, Arthur Online’s depth justifies its setup complexity and higher cost, and it is the most capable HMO-specific platform in the UK for complex operations.
+For landlords whose primary concern is accounting depth and MTD compliance alongside HMO rent tracking, Landlord Vision’s reporting suite is the most comprehensive available.

-For a broader comparison of these platforms across rent tracking, compliance, expenses, and general property management, beyond HMO-specific features, see our best property management software for UK landlords guide.
-For a complete overview of the HMO market, investment yields, and the evolution of the sector in 2026, see our article on the next HMO evolution for UK landlords.
+For a broader comparison of these platforms across rent tracking, compliance, expenses and general property management beyond HMO-specific features, see our best property management software for UK landlords guide.
+For a complete overview of the HMO market, investment yields and the evolution of the sector in 2026, see our article on the next HMO evolution for UK landlords.

 About this review

-Written by the August editorial team, who work with self-managing UK landlords and property professionals across England and Wales to produce practical, accurate guidance on HMO compliance, licensing, and property management software.
+Written by the August editorial team, who work with self-managing UK landlords and property professionals across England and Wales to produce practical, accurate guidance on HMO compliance, licensing and property management software.
 August is one of the platforms reviewed in this article.
 Where we discuss our own product alongside alternatives, we have aimed to be accurate about what each tool does and for whom it is best suited.
-Last reviewed: May 2026.
+Last reviewed: June 2026.
 About August.

-Disclaimer: This article is a guide and not intended to be relied upon as legal or professional advice, or as a substitute for it.
+Disclaimer: this article is a guide and not intended to be relied upon as legal or professional advice, or as a substitute for it.
 August does not accept any liability for any errors, omissions or misstatements contained in this article.
 Always speak to a suitably qualified professional if you require specific advice or information.

 Author